Is Chai Tea Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women drink chai tea?

-Yes, pregnant women can safely enjoy chai tea in moderation.
-Chai typically contains 25-50mg of caffeine per cup, well below the recommended 200mg daily limit during pregnancy.
-The spices in chai ginger, cinnamon, cardamom, and cloves are generally considered safe and may even help with pregnancy symptoms like nausea.
-Stick to 1-2 cups daily and count it toward your total caffeine intake.
+Yes, pregnant women can drink chai tea in moderation.
+A typical cup of chai contains 25-50 mg of caffeine, well under the 200 mg daily limit recommended during pregnancy.
+The spices in chai like ginger and cinnamon are generally safe and may even help with nausea and digestion.
+Just be mindful of your total caffeine intake from all sources throughout the day.

 What are the risks of chai tea during pregnancy?